alexwcoleman/WooCommerce-Additional-Info/README.md

 # WooCommerce Additional Info

 Just some simple metaboxes for additional WooCommerce.
-Also a simple JS converter from Metric => Imperial.
+Also a simple ~~JS~~ jQuery converter from Metric => Imperial.